LAtimes2/TeensyLogicAnalyzer/README.md

 Two modes:

 * Basic (default) - I just want to record up to 8 signals at up to about 1 MHz.
-Higher speeds are available with some restrictions.
+Higher speeds (6 to 48 MHz) are available with some restrictions.
-* Hardware - I only need 1 or 2 channels, but I have a need for speed - LC is 24 MHz, 1 channel or 12 MHz, 2 channels.
-3.x is 72 MHz, 2 channels.
+* Hardware - I only need 1 or 2 channels, but I have a need for speed - LC is 24 MHz, 3.2 is 72 MHz, 3.5 is 60 MHz, 3.6 is 120 MHz.
 Most have full triggering capability.

 See installation.md for setup.

 See users guide for capabilities and how to use.

+If you are using the Logic Analyzer and have a github account, please leave a comment at https://github.com/LAtimes2/TeensyLogicAnalyzer/issues/1 with your Teensy and OLS versions that you use.

-# New updated OLS GUI is available for Windows
+# New updated OLS GUI is available for Windows and Linux

-Now you can get started on Windows in 3 easy steps:
+Now you can get started on Windows or Linux in 3 easy steps:

-1. Download OLS (https://github.com/LAtimes2/ols/releases/latest), unzip, and run run.bat
+1a.
+Windows - Download OLS .zip (https://github.com/LAtimes2/ols/releases/latest), unzip, and run run.bat
+1b.
+Linux - Download OLS .tar.gz (https://github.com/LAtimes2/ols/releases/latest), extract, and run run.sh

-2. Select Capture -> Begin Capture, and set Analyzer port to COM port for the Teensy
+2. Select Capture -> Begin Capture, and set Analyzer port to COM port or /dev/tty for the Teensy

-3. Select Device type for your Teensy type and desired speed and hardware, then select Load Firmware
+3. Select Device type for your Teensy type, then select Load Firmware

 When done, select Capture and you can start looking at data.
-For a demo on Teensy 3.1/3.2, select Teensy 96 MHz OLS Demo and channels 4-8 will have PWM data on them (be sure not to connect anything to the Teensy since these channels are outputs in Demo mode).
+For a demo on Teensy without external signals, select Teensy Demo when loading firmware and channels 4-8 will have PWM data on them (be sure not to connect anything to the Teensy since these channels are outputs in Demo mode).

+#### Version 3.2

+Add support for Teensy 3.5, 3.6.
+Add new commands for sample sizes >256k.

 #### Version 3.1